-- We prefer to use a nuclear localized version of cas9 that is optimized for codon usage in zebrafish (nls-zCas9-nls), which is easy to synthesize and shows high activity in zebrafish embryos . - Use RNAse-free technique throughout this protocol. - Use mMessage mMachine Sp6 kit (Life Tech AM1340) for synthesis, and "Nucleospin II RNA cleanup kit" (Machery Nagel 740955.50) to purify the RNA; the reagents listed above come from these two kits. - When synthesizing 4.2 kb nls-zCas9n-nls mRNA, we do not use the MAXIscript kit recommended for gRNA synthesis, because the MAXIscript kit does not add a 5' cap and is not recommended for transcripts larger than 2 kb.
+- We prefer to use a nuclear localized version of cas9 that is optimized for codon usage in zebrafish (nls-zCas9-nls), which is easy to synthesize and shows high activity in zebrafish embryos 15. - Use RNAse-free technique throughout this protocol. - Use mMessage mMachine Sp6 kit (Life Tech AM1340) for synthesis, and "Nucleospin II RNA cleanup kit" (Machery Nagel 740955.50) to purify the RNA; the reagents listed above, including proprietary buffers RA1, MDB, RAW2, and RA3, come from these kits. - LiCl purification of nls-zCas9-nls is an inexpensive alternative to column purification.
+For LiCl purification, follow directions on page 14, but give extra time for the final pellet to dissolve in nuclease-free H2O.
+With a limited sample size, LiCl purification of nls-zCas9-nls works as well as purification using the Nucleospin kit. - Syntheses of nls-zCas9-nls showing high spectrophotometry readings, but low band intensity on gel, are considered failed, and should be discarded. - When synthesizing 4.2 kb nls-zCas9n-nls mRNA, we do not use the MAXIscript kit recommended for gRNA synthesis, because the MAXIscript kit does not add a 5' cap and is not recommended for transcripts larger than 2 kb.

-V) Mutagenize F0 embryos, and test mutagenesis efficacy
+V) Mutagenize F0 embryos, and test mutagenesis efficiency